OmegaSunkey/WebVNovel/DOCS.md

 When the engine gets to the end of the array, it will move the user back to the home screen.
 If you don't want to end so suddenly, please remember to put the `Scene!` component.

+## The config.json file
+This defines some attributes of your novel.
+Current attributes are `name`, `TextSpeed`

 ## COMPONENTS

 Components are the actions and descriptors of your novel.